Microsoft OPC Publisher

 }

 OPC Publisher 2.9 and above supports strict adherence to Part 6 and Part 14 of the OPC UA specification when it comes to network message encoding.
-To enable strict mode use the -c or --strict command line option.
+To enable strict mode use the -c or --strict command line options.
 For backwards compatibility this option is off by default.
 Strict mode automatically enables all OPC UA Pub Sub features, including metadata messages.
 To disable metadata messages use the --dm=true flag.
 To enable metadata messages when strict mode is not used (compatible to 2.8), use --dm=false.

 It is highly recommended to always run OPC Publisher with strict adherence turned on.